nais/doc/docs/basics/teams.md

 * An Azure AD security group (no Office365 integration, nor e-mail address).
 * A [GitHub team](https://github.com/orgs/navikt/teams) is created.
-* Deploy keys are created, and can be obtained in the [NAIS deploy frontend](https://deploy.nais.io/).
+* Deploy keys are created, and can be obtained in the teams settings part of [console](https://console.nav.cloud.nais).
 * GCP users are provisioned, and users can log in to the [Google Cloud Console](https://console.cloud.google.com/) using their NAV e-mail address.
 * Two GCP projects are provisioned, one for development and one for production.
 See `https://console.cloud.google.com/home/dashboard?project=<(dev|prod)-yourteamname>`.
 * Namespaces are provisioned in all Kubernetes clusters.